DrabWeb/KISSViewer/README.md

 # KISSViewer
-A KISS image viewer made for OSX
+A KISS image viewer made for OSX.
+This is a sort of base for image viewers, as it is very minimal and barebones.

 ### Features:
 - A borderless rounded image window